-(i) the steps taken for conservation of energy :
+(i) the steps taken for conservation of energy : -

 The Company is aware of the importance of energy conservation in decreasing the inimical effects of global warming and climate change.
 The Company has undertaken various energy conservation measures for reducing the carbon foot print.

 Major energy conservation initiatives taken during the year under review are: -

-- The Company had installed 380 KVA fuel efficient DG Set, which will result in saving of KWH per litre of H.S.D. - The Company is replacing CFL Bulbs with LED Bulbs in a phased manner. - (ii) the steps taken by the company for utilising alternate sources of energy: - b.
-Technology Absorption
+- The Company had installed 380 KVA fuel efficient DG Set in F.Y.
+18-19, which has resulted in saving of KWH per litre of H.S.D. - > The Company has replaced CFL Bulbs with LED Bulbs in Factory and Bungalows.

+(ii) the steps taken by the company for utilising alternate sources of energy: - b.
+Technology absorption :